A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kristina Sgueglia, Emma Tucker, Ray Sanchez, Nicole Grether, Beth English, and Zoe Sottile contributed to this report.
+CNN’s Kristina Sgueglia, Emma Tucker, Ray Sanchez, Nicole Grether, Beth English, Brynn Gingras and Zoe Sottile contributed to this report.